 But what about the REALLY hard stuff?

-The things I’ve already mentioned are actually quite easy compared to facing the real dragons.
+The things I’ve already mentioned are actually quite easy compared to facing the real demons.

-What Are The Real Dragons You Must Face?
+What Are The Real Demons You Must Face?

 What about looking at every facet of yourself and seeing the truth.
 What do you fear deep down inside?
 What beliefs do you hold, false beliefs, which are holding you back at every turn?
 Who and what do you judge as wrong or bad or it shouldn’t be that way?
 What happened in your childhood, or even a past life, that you haven’t REALLY gotten over?

-You can’t just face these dragons.
+You can’t just face these demons.
 You have to slay them.